The British DX Club

 Isle of Wight

-- The Science Museum, Exhibition Road, South Kensington, SW7 2DD has a new Information Age gallery on the second floor which covers more than 200 years of communication and information technologies.
+- The Science Museum, Exhibition Road, South Kensington, SW7 2DD has an Information Age gallery on the second floor which covers more than 200 years of communication and information technologies.
 Exhibits include broadcast radio and TV, amateur radio, telecoms and the original 1920s BBC 2LO tranmsmitter.
 An older display on The Secret Life of the Home in the museum's Basement is also worth visiting.
 It includes many radios, TVs and other domestic appliances through the ages.
-Open daily 1000-1800.
+Open daily.
 Free admission.
 Tel: 0333 241 4000 (020 7942 4000).
 Science Museum

 - Museum of Brands, Packaging and Advertising has moved to new, larger premises at 111-117 Lancaster Road, Notting Hill W11 1QT.
 It includes a number of radios and TVs through the ages in its display cases, along with nostalgic packaging and other ephemera from the Robert Opie collection.
-Open Tues-Sat 1000-1800, Sunday 1100-1700, Closed Mondays.
+Open Mon-Sat 1000-1800, Sunday 1100-1700.
 Tel 020 7243 9611.
 Museum of Brands web site

 - RAF Air Defence Radar Museum, RAF Neatishead, near Horning, NR12 8YB (near the Broads).
 The museum has displays covering radar and military aircraft communication/monitoring.
-Opening hours restricted to certain days (Tues, Thurs, 2nd Saturdays and Bank Holidays) 1000-1700 Tel: 01692-631485.RAF Air Defence Radar Museum
+Open April to October - check web site for details.
+Tel: 01692-631485.RAF Air Defence Radar Museum

-- Grey Point Fort at Fort Road, Helenís Bay, Crawfordsburn BT19 1LD is a World War I Battery that has been restored by Grey Point Fort ARS and has both a military and radio museum as well as a permanent station.
-Open most weekends in summer from 1000-1600.
-See Grey Point Fort
+- Grey Point Fort at Fort Road, Helenís Bay, Crawfordsburn BT19 1LD is a World War I Battery that has been restored by Grey Point Fort ARS and has both a military and radio museum.
+Check opening times.
+Tel 02891 852731.
+[NOTE: Status not known at time of publication - web site was not working in June 2023] See Grey Point Fort

 - Northern Ireland's Secret Bunker off Derrylettiff Rd, Portadown near Craigavon is a restored cold war bunker that is open to the public and runs tours.
 It has had the original radio and telephone systems restored.
 See web site for details or contact info [at] nibunker.co.uk for opening dates.NI Secret Bunker